dobedobedo/PhotoScan-Workflow/README.md

 You can change some variables in the script for specific purposes
 Run the script in Tools > Run script

+**Enable NIR tie points only**
+Some studies show enabling only NIR tie points can improve photogrammetric point clouds quality.
+To turn on this feature, set the _NIR_only_ user variable to _True_.

 **Extra Correction**
 This branch add an experiment feature to correct BRDF effect using Walthal model.
 To turn on this feature, set the _BRDF_ user variable to _True_.
 Otherwise, _False_ to turn it off.